On finiteness theorems for automorphic forms: Introduction

 \begin{thm} Let $p$ be a good prime and $R_1$ be as above.
 Assume that the symmetric space $X$ is a Shimura variety of PEL type.
 Let $\nu_0\in X^+_{M_1}$ be a weight and $\lambda$ be a positive parallel weight.
 Then it holds that \begin{enumerate} \item the graded ring $M_{\lambda,\ast}(\U,R)$ is finitely generated over $R$; \item the graded modules $M_{\nu_0,\lambda,\ast}(\U,R)$ and $S_{\nu_0,\lambda,\ast}(\U,R)$ are finitely generated over $M_{\lambda,\ast}(\U,R)$. \end{enumerate} \end{thm} Let $R_1$ be as above and $R$ be $R_1$-algebra which is $p$-adically integral in the above sense.
 For any finite $R$-module $M$ we denote by $M^{{\rm TF}}$ the maximal $R$-free quotient of $M$.
 We can also study a more finer structure on these $R$-modules: \begin{cor} Keep the notation in Theorem \ref{arith1}.
 Assume that an $R_1$-module $R$ is $p$-adically integral.
 Then it holds that \begin{enumerate} \item the graded ring $M_{\lambda,\ast}(\U,R)^{{\rm TF}}:=\ds\bigoplus_{k\in \Z_{\ge 0}}M_{k\lambda}(\U,R)^{{\rm TF}}$ is finitely generated over $R$; \item the $R$-free graded modules $M_{\nu_0,\lambda,\ast}(\U,R)^{{\rm TF}}:= \ds\bigoplus_{k\in \Z_{\ge 0}}M_{\nu_0+k\lambda}(\U,R)^{{\rm TF}}$ and $S_{\nu_0,\lambda,\ast}(\U,R) ^{{\rm TF}}:= \ds\bigoplus_{k\in \Z_{\ge 0}}S_{\nu_0+k\lambda}(\U,R)^{{\rm TF}}$ are finitely generated over $M_{\lambda,\ast}(\U,R)^{{\rm TF}}$. \end{enumerate} Further, these objects give integral structures of the classical forms (\ref{def3}) respectively. \end{cor} In the course of proving the main theorems, we will use the results of Kai-Wen Lan and his collaborators.
 However, if we focus on Siegel modular forms, we will have more finer results which will be explained in Section 4 by using only the results in \cite{CF}.

 This paper will be organized as follows.
 In Section 2 we will built up the settings precisely and prove the main theorems.
-In Section 3 we give an explicit form of positive parallel weights and good prime for the individual groups.
-In the last section, we will prove the more finer version of the finiteness results for Siegel modular forms.
+In Section 3 we give an explicit form of positive parallel weights and good prime in the case when $G=GSp_{2g}$.
+In the last section, we will prove the more finer version of the finiteness results for Siegel modular forms of level one.

 \textbf{Acknowledgments.} The author would like to thank Nobuyoshi Takahashi for the useful discussion in algebraic geometry.
 He would also like to thank the Professor Siegfried B\"oecherer and Hirotaka Kodama for pushing him to prove the finiteness results in this paper.
 In particular, the paper \cite{Ko} inspired the problems in this paper in more general setting.
-Finally, the author would like to express a special thank to Prof. Kai-Wen Lan for giving me some comments on an earlier version of this paper.
+The author would like to express a special thank to Prof. Kai-Wen Lan for giving me some comments on an earlier version of this paper.
+Finally, the author thanks the referees for their helpful remarks and corrections.